 The St. Nersess Seminary library seeks to develop and maintain a highly specialized collection of print and electronic resources to support its research and teaching in the area of Armenian Church Studies.
 The Seminary welcomes donations of any and all books and manuscripts in Classical Armenian, which are used by the faculty and students on a daily basis.
 Contact the seminary before donating books in English, Modern Armenian or other languages.

-The Seminary also welcomes financial contributions to underwrite the cost of acquiring subscriptions to electronic library resources ($500-$5,000).
+The Seminary also welcomes financial contributions to underwrite the cost of repairing old books or of acquiring subscriptions to electronic library resources.
 For further information contact the seminary.

 The seminary seeks sponsors to underwrite the costs of inviting scholars and teachers from Armenia, Jerusalem and elsewhere to visit St. Nersess for periods of one month to one year.
 Visiting scholars live in the Seminary community, teach the seminarians, give lectures at the Seminary and elsewhere, conduct research in Armenian Church Studies, and interact with the faculty and student body. ($3,000 and up).

 Each semester the Seminary organizes lectures on topics of relevance to the Armenian Church.
 Past lecture series have been devoted to: Armenian Sacred Music, Armenian Church Art and Architecture, Sts.
 Sahag and Mesrob and the Holy Translators, Armenian Philosophy, St. Gregory of Datev.
 Renowned experts from throughout the world are invited to lecture at St. Nersess.
 Funds cover travel expenses and honorarium for the speakers, promotional costs, and a reception.
 Those sponsoring lectures or lecture series are acknowledged at the lecture and in promotional materials. ($2,000 to sponsor a lecture; $15,000 to sponsor a lecture series).